The LeanProject team is a group of design and construction professionals operating out of locations across the US.

 Each consultant or coach brings extensive lean experience and deep subject matter expertise.
 Many people are thought leaders and innovators in one or more aspects for delivering projects on a lean basis.

-Others on the team have made equally important contributions to today’s practice of lean design and construction and Integrated Project Delivery™.
+Our team has made important contributions to today’s practice of lean design and construction and Integrated Project Delivery™.
 LeanProject staff are responsible for creating and sharing tools and approaches that have been widely adopted by firms and projects pursuing lean approaches.
 These include:

 - Study-Action Teams™